 -

-Always Use Proper Personal Protective Equipment (PPE): This includes safety goggles, gloves, and a lab coat.
-Ensure that the PPE is in good condition and appropriate for the concentration of sulfuric acid being used.
+Always Use Proper Personal Protective Equipment (PPE): This includes safety goggles, gloves, and a lab coat. make sure the PPE is in good condition and appropriate for the concentration of sulfuric acid being used.
 Never underestimate the importance of protecting yourself from accidental splashes or spills.

 -